bigdreaming11/LGSGMM/README.md

 ## Method update

-We have substantially improved the method described in our paper.
-The feature enhancement network has been replaced with LightGlue, using the pretrained weight file `weights/superpoint_lightglue.pth`.
-The model is then trained on the MDMT dataset.
+Based on the original paper, we have substantially improved the method.
+To pursue better generalization capability, we remove the Laplacian- and position-guided attention modules and instead adopt a standard attention mechanism.
+Meanwhile, the feature enhancement network is replaced with LightGlue, using the pretrained weight file `weights/superpoint_lightglue.pth`.
+The model is subsequently trained on the MDMT dataset.

 Our experiments show that the resulting model achieves an MDA score above 0.4 and has strong generalization performance. **Association results on our dataset** is a test image from one of our in-house engineering projects.